 Family Medical Leave Act (FMLA) and California Family Rights Act (CFRA) entitles eligible employees up to 12 workweeks of unpaid, job-protected leave each calendar year for specified family and medical leave reasons.
-In addition, FMLA includes a special leave entitlement that permits eligible employees to take up to 26 workweeks of leave to care for a covered serviceman during a 12 month period.
+In addition, FMLA includes a special leave entitlement that permits eligible employees to take up to 26 workweeks of leave to care for a covered servicemember during a 12-month period.

 The United States Department of Labor (DOL) Employment Standards Administration, Wage and Hour Division, administers and enforces the FMLA for all private, state and local government employees, and some federal employees.

 The California Department of Fair Employment and Housing (DFEH) administers and enforces the CFRA for all state and local employees.
 State legislation in 1993 changed the state law to generally conform to the provisions of the FMLA.
 Where the FMLA law and the CFRA law differ, the most generous/less restrictive leave provisions must be applied.

 Example: The Code of Federal Regulations, title 29, section 825.306 allows an employer to ask for a diagnosis; however, California Code of Regulations, title 2, section 11091 specifies that an employer cannot ask for a diagnosis, but it may be provided at the employee’s option.
 Since CFRA is less restrictive, the department cannot ask an employee for a diagnosis under the amended FMLA regulation.

 The FMLA/CFRA does not supersede any memorandum of understanding (MOU) that provides greater family or medical leave rights.